Vishwa002/CabApplication-Admin-TripSheet/README.md

 TripCabId =101
-If u want to change the tripCabId change in tripsheet.js line no 7
+If u want to change the tripCabId change in tripsheet.js file line no: 7